JohannesGrosseBoyman/session-notebook/git-cheatsheet.md

 		go to the web-challenges (main)
 mkdir (folder session name e.g. css-basic)
 		navigate to the folder of step 2 (e.g. cd css-basic)
-git pull origin (download all the challenges)
+take the git command from the challenge-handout (download all the challenges)
 		navigate back to web-challenges (main)
 git add .  - add the files
 git commit -m "Add acomment"  - create a commit